21 – The Buggles

 Photo: jonlo168, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons

 Our 20 Acts That MTV Made Super Famous article takes a look at both unknown acts that MTV made famous and already established artists that MTV made even more famous than they already were.
-And the latter statement is an important one to recognize because inevitably readers will argue that some artists on this list were huge before MTV.
-And of course that’s true.
+The latter statement is an important one to recognize because inevitably readers will argue that some artists on this list were huge before MTV.
+And of course, that’s true.
 Yet, MTV took certain artists with huge followings and took their popularity to an entire new level reaching an audience that may never had found them.
-Thats was the beauty of MTV in the eighties.
+That was the beauty of MTV in the eighties.
 They were so extremely powerful that they could take a Michael Jackson or Peter Gabriel and turn them into bigger stars than they were before the channel began heavily promoting them.
-This one is fun and it’s mixed between those artists who were unknown at the time, new groups and artists, and of course the great acts who already were stars but who MTV turned into mega superstars.
+This one is fun and it’s mixed between those artists who were unknown at the time, new groups and artists, and of course, the great acts who already were stars but who MTV turned into mega superstars.

 # 21 – The Buggles